pytest-dev/pytest-bdd/README.rst

 Functions decorated with the `scenario` decorator behave like a normal test function, and they will be executed after all scenario steps.
-You can consider it as a normal pytest test function, e.g. order fixtures there, call other functions and make assertions:

 .. code-block:: python